dczmer/davelab/01_developer-productivity/02_using-the-shell/02_expansion-signals/README.md

 The [Wikipedia page](https://en.wikipedia.org/wiki/Glob_\(programming\)) is very short and has a good syntax table and some reference examples.

-If "globbing" is a simple way to pattern match file and directory names that is built into the kernel, then "expansion" is like an advanced, shell-specific set of features to match more complex or dynamic selections.

 When you enter a command, `zsh` will "expand" all the special directives in your command string and replace them with the actual values that match the patterns, BEFORE executing it as a shell command.
 This is like a "pre-processor" for your `C` compiler.

 One common pattern that you may be familiar with is `**` which would expand to all sub-directories: